mwherman2000/neo-csharpcoe/CONTRIBUTE.md

 ## How to contribute your time and energy

-Make improvments/additions one of the existing `neo-csharpcoe` projects
+Make improvments/additions one of the existing `neo-csharpcoe` projects or [start a new project of your own](https://github.com/new) (and we'll link to it.
+Send us the details).

 * Fork the project, improve on it, and then issue a pull request
 * Code changes, additional documentation, translations, ...these are all valued here at the `neo-csharpcoe`